toomanynights/digworms/README.md

 From now on, "Remove" function, apart from just removing a furrow, produces a cursor that you can use to quickly remove furrows you don't need.

+# Translations

+This mod is AI-translated to all available languages.
+I don’t have the ability to comprehend the quality of translation - but if you see that things don’t look right on your language, I’d appreciate your contribution.

 # Special thanks

 -   Tchernobill - his "Auto" series was an inspiration for this mod.